sercankulcu/sercankulcu.github.io/_thoughts/when-the-gold-paint-comes-off.md

 ---
 title: "When the Gold Paint Comes Off"
 date: 2009-01-05
+description: "Admiration changes when the gold paint comes off and the person behind the image becomes visible."
 tags:
   - reflections
   - idols
   - disillusionment
   - memories
   - life
 ---

 There is a kind of sadness that comes from learning too much about something you once admired.